RWS/SDL-Studio-Community-Toolkit/README.md

 ## Getting started

 This libraries are build on top of SDL Studio APIs and thus using them also requires having SDL Studio installed.

 1. Install Visual Studio 2013 or 2015.
 The community edition is available for free [here](https://www.visualstudio.com/).

 2. Open the solution for an existing SDL Studio plugin or create a new one.
-3. In Solution Explorer panel, right click on your project name and select **Manage NuGet packages**.
-Search for **Sdl.Community.Toolkit**, and choose your desired [NuGet Packages](https://www.nuget.org/packages?q=Sdl.Community.Toolkit) from the list.

 4. In your C# class, add the namespaces to the toolkit, for example:

 ```c#
 using Sdl.Community.Toolkit.Integration
 ```

 5. Use the extensions for existing API classes.

 ## Nuget Packages